Jaymon/endpoints/README.md

     return "bang"
 ```

 ### Start a Server

-Now that you have your `mycontroller.py`, let's use the built-in WSGI server to serve them:
+Now that you have your `controllers.py`, let's use the built-in WSGI server to serve them:

-    $ endpoints --prefix=mycontroller --host=localhost:8000
+    $ endpoints --prefix=controllers --host=localhost:8000

 ### Test it out